JasonAtNvidia/JetsonTFBuild/README.md

 ### Pre-built Wheels:

 I highly recommend just using the pre-built wheel files.
-I build against Compute Capability  5.2, and 6.3.
+I build against Compute Capability  5.3 for TX1s, and 6.2 for TX2s.
 The result is a larger filesize compared to building against a single architecture, but the wheels are portable between TX1 and TX2.

 [TF 1.8.0 w TRT Python 2.7](https://nvidia.box.com/v/TF180-Py27-wTRT)